 Which Liverpool player will score first or last or could the goalie shock everyone and bag a hat-trick!
-With Coral you can bet on nearly ever game domestic league and cup game, Plus many european leagues and major internationals.
+With Betfair you can bet on nearly ever game domestic league and cup game, Plus many european leagues and major internationals.

 Formed in 1892 following a dispute over rent between Everton FC and their landlord at Anfield - John Houlding - who founded Liverpool as Everton departed for Goodison Park.